 - Robert Josephson.
 Mr. Josephson, our Adviser's Partner, will be primarily responsible for the day-to-day management of our investment portfolio.
 Prior to joining the Adviser, Mr. Josephson founded Seed Capital, a merchant bank later sold to DNA Genetics, in November 2017.
 From January 2014 to October 2017, Mr. Josephson acted as financial consultant to various companies in the cannabis industry, including Cronos Group Inc., WeedMd Inc., Lord Jones, Lune Rouge, and DNA Genetics.
 Mr. Josephson holds a Bachelor of Arts degree from the University of Western Ontario, where he graduated in 1985.
 Mr. Josephson also serves as an investment consultant for Silver Spike Acquisition Corp. and Silver Spike Acquisition Corp.
-II. - Frank Kotsen, CFA.
+II. - · Frank Kotsen, CFA.
 Mr. Kotsen, our Adviser's Partner, will be primarily responsible for the day-to-day management of our investment portfolio.
 Prior to joining the Adviser, Mr. Kotsen spent nearly 25 years at Merrill Lynch and Bank of America Securities in various roles in credit trading and management.
 Most recently, Mr. Kotsen ran Global Credit and Special Situations at Bank of America Securities, the largest global sell-side credit trading business, from 2014 to January 2020, where he helped build a multi-billion dollar credit asset lending business.
 Prior to his work on Wall Street and earning an MBA, Mr. Kotsen worked as a senior consultant in Oracle Corporation's Consulting Group, providing large-scale technology solutions to various industries with a focus on the pharmaceutical industry.
-Prior to his role at Oracle, Mr. Kotsen earned an undergraduate Bachelor of Science in Engineering in Civil Engineering and Operations Research from Princeton University, and earned an MBA from The Wharton School of the University of Pennsylvania where he graduated as a Palmer Scholar.
+Prior to his role at Oracle, Mr. Kotsen worked as a management consulting analyst where he provided strategic analysis and advice to several Fortune 100 corporations.
+Mr. Kotsen earned an undergraduate Bachelor of Science in Engineering in Civil Engineering and Operations Research from Princeton University, and earned an MBA from The Wharton School of the University of Pennsylvania where he graduated as a Palmer Scholar.